pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 { "path": "tanks.freshWater.2", "labels": [ { "content": "icons/alert.svg", "trigger": "tanks.freshWater.2.currentState<0.1" } ] }
 ```

+## Data logging configuration

+Data logging is disabled by default.
+If you want to use this feature, then take note of the installation requirements discussed above.
+The following configuration properties apply.

+__Enable time series logging?__ (rrdenabled)\
+If checked, then the plugin will attempt to log data to an RRD database called 'tankmonitor.rrd'.

+If, as is most likely, you are not using a data cacheing service provided by rrdcached(1) then this file will be created in the folder specified by the following property.

+If you are using a data cacheing service, then this file will be created in the root of the working directory which you specified when you started the service.
+In this case, you must specify this directory location in the following property so that RRD tool's graphing application can find the database.
+In the very unlikely event that you are using a remote cacheing service, then you will need to make your own arrangements for generating and displaying graphical representations of logged data.

+__Folder containing 'tankmonitor.rrd'__ (rrdfolder)\
+This value defaults to the value 'rrd/', which specifies the ```rrd/``` folder in the plugin's installation directory.
+If you are not using an rrdcached(1) service, then there is no need to change this.

+If you are using an rrdcached(1) service on the local host, then the plugin needs to know where the cacheing daemon has placed ```tankmonitor.rrd``` and you should specify that folder here.

+__Connect to the RRD daemon at__ (rrdcstring)\
+If you have an rrdcached(1) service available and you want to use it, then you have two options:

+1. Your daemon listens on a Unix pipe.
+In this case, specify a string of the form "*path*" where *path* is the name of the FIFO file on the local host that is monitored by the RRD daemon.

+2. Your daemon listens on a TCP/IP port.
+In this case, specify a string of the form "*hostname*__:__*port*" where *hostname* is the IP address or hostname of the daemon's server and *port* is the port number on which the daemon listens.

+If you are not running rrdcached(1), then leave this property value undefined and the plugin will use rrdtool(1) for all database manipulation.

 ## Example configuration

 My configuration file is listed below.
 For the purpose of exposition, the JSON has been re-formatted to show one-tweak-per line (the order of tweaks is irrelevant).